-- who may need a social worker and may be experiencing abuse or neglect.
+- who may need a social worker and may be experiencing abuse, neglect or exploitation.

 - requiring mental health support

 - may benefit from early help.

-- where there is a radicalisation concern

-- where a crime may have been committed
+- where there is a radicalisation concern - where a crime may have been committed

 Provide a safe environment in which children can learn.